-As spring progresses through summer and autumn, I switch from lemon yellow to cad yellow light then to cad yellow medium.
-For fall paintings I shift to a warm palette and I deliberately try to avoid muddy browns.
+As spring progresses through summer and autumn, my palette shifts from being dominated by permanent yellow light to one in which permanent yellow medium takes a more prominent position.
+For fall paintings I shift entirely to a warm palette, and I deliberately try to avoid muddy browns.

-[Phthalo blue, alizarin permanent, cad orange, cad yellow medium]
+Ned Jacob palette [Phthalo blue, alizarin permanent, cadmium orange, cadmium yellow medium]

 If you don't believe me, here is a sample of the main foreground color so you can see it in isolation.

 This mind-bending effect is called color-constancy.
-Your brain is perceiving these colors as green because it knows that's what greens look like under very warm light.
+Your brain is perceiving these colors as green because it knows that's what green looks like under very warm light.
 To make sure there's no ambiguity about the light color I also made the sky a reddish gray.

-I saved this example for last because it's the most difficult green-handling technique that I know, but very effective when done right.
+I saved this example for last because it's the most difficult green-handling technique that I know, but remarkably effective when done right.

 Unfortunately, if I remember correctly, my two favorite landscape painting books "Richard Schmid Paints the Landscape" and "Carlson's Guide to Landscape Painting" don't pay much attention to the subject of greens.

 For more reading I recommend this blog post by James Gurney (the comments are also worth reading), two blog posts by Stapleton Kearns, one dealing with summer greens and another on mixing greens, and a final blog post by Terry Miura also on mixing greens.